PinaGruden/TDOA_tracking_master/README.md

 The package contains the following folders in the main folder:

-1) **./Preprocess_Extract_Measurements/** - contains code to pre-process audio files, to construct cross-correlograms and to extract measurements for tracking.
+1) **./Preprocess_Extract_Measurements/** - contains code to pre-process audio files, to construct cross-correlograms, and to extract measurements for tracking.
 Functions included are:

 - `compute_crosscorrelogram.m` - computes a cross-correlogram between two channels in audio data.
-- `extract_measure_crosscorrelogram.m` -  extracts TDOA and amplitude of the cross-correlation information form a cross-correlogram and saves it as a random finite set (RFS).
+- `extract_measure_crosscorrelogram.m` -  extracts TDOAs and amplitudes of the cross-correlation information from a cross-correlogram and saves it as a random finite set (RFS).
 - `extract_peaks_crosscorr.m`- extracts peaks from the cross-correlogram.
 - `gcc.m` - computes the generalized cross-correlation (GCC) of two signals.
 - `getStrDateTime.m` - gets date and time from a file header.
 - `norm_background_crosscorr.m` - normalizes background noise to have std=1 under the Rayleigh assumption.
-- `preprocess.m` - applies de-cklicking of the signal.
+- `preprocess.m` - applies de-clicking of the signal.

 2) **./GMPHD_SA/** - contains code to extract TDOA tracks from cross-correlograms using GM-PHD-SA filter.
 Functions and files included are: